tylerlittlefield/treeco/README.md

 ## Future updates

 * Units column that corresponds with benefit value
+* Calculate benefits for more than a single tree
 * Choose species by name instead of code
 * Clean up region codes for something more readable
 * Inches/centimeter option for dbh argument